Kong/kongponents/docs/components/checkbox.md

 # Checkbox

-KCheckbox is wrapper for native input type `checkbox` elements.
+KCheckbox is a wrapper for native input type `KCheckbox` elements.

 <KCheckbox label="Check this out!" v-model="defaultCheckbox" />